 Liforme vs Jade Fusion and Manduka Pro

 We also like both the Jade Fusion and Manduka Pro yoga mats as they’re both very high quality alternatives (read review here).
 While the Liforme is our favorite (personal preference) these mats are comparable in both quality and functionality.

 The Manduka pro comes in 71 and 85 inch sizes making it one of that largest yoga mats but its also heavy.
 The Jade fusion is oversized but only 24 inches wide which may or may not be an issue for you.
 Both the Manduka Pro and Jade Fusion are thicker (6mm and 8mm respectively) making them a better alternative if you’re pregnant or have sensitive joints.

 One thing to keep in mind with extra thick mats is that they tend to indent while using.
 This can throw you off balance if you’re new to yoga or haven’t developed your stabilizer muscles yet.
-If you need the extra padding and don’t want the stabilizing issues, you might consider the Manduka Pro.
+However, the density of the material plays a role in this.
+With the Manduka, Jade, and Liforme yoga mats they’re all made from high quality materials with just the right density.

 Caring for Your Mat

 Liforme recommends cleaning your mat with a tiny drop of dish soap, lemon juice or white vinegar heavily diluted in water.
 While the closed cell surface makes it easy to clean, Liforme recommends you clean your mat after every 5-10 uses.
 A few other pointers:

 - Let it dry before rolling it up